 When it comes to vegan options, Air France’s website uses the term vegetarian (no dairy or eggs).
 Typical meals will include a combination of flavoured rice, black lentils and potatoes or a vegan omelette with tomato sauce and a dark chocolate torte for dessert.
 Of course, the wine of your choice is de rigueur.

 Loads of great options abound!
 Roasted cauliflower, red peppers and tomatoes are accompanied by fresh hers and spinach noodles with olive oil, bread and a vegan pastry for dessert.
 Or perhaps you’ll get to try a veggie kebab with some dolma – a.k.a. vine leaves stuffed with rice and spices.

-Emirates has a great overall reputation and will be sure to delight you with some innovative vegan cuisine, like vegan lasagne with spinach and vegetables and a forest berry compote for dessert, or even better, Middle Eastern mezze like baba ganoush, tabouleh and falafel!
+This is definitely one of the best airlines for vegan food, ever!
+Emirates has a great overall reputation and will be sure to delight you with some innovative vegan cuisine, like vegan lasagne with spinach and vegetables and a forest berry compote for dessert, or even better, Middle Eastern mezze like baba ganoush, hummus and falafel!